danishin/webrtc-automator/README.md

 # TODO
 1. Haven't checked if `fetch` actually works.
 Since my internet connection is too slow for it.
 Will do when back at home.

+2. Check again what standard libraries are acutally needed

 # Features
 1. Build `WebRTCiOS.framework`.